DrZhivago1/DocWorld/README.md

 **v1.0.16 (00/00/0000):**

+	Updated "ExtendedStorage_ModAdditions" for better compatibililty and slight additions to storage.
 	Updated "RimCuisine2_Biomes" for compatibility with Vanilla Factions Expanded - Medieval.
-	Updated "ExtendedStorage_ModAdditions" for better compatibililty and slight additions to storage.
+	Updated "VGPGardenTools_Patches" for compatibility with Fertile Fields.

 	IF "Roof Support 1.0" is installed:
 		Make minor edits, allow cover and change passability.